SAAG Calculator (Serum-Ascites Albumin Gradient)

 What is ascites?

-Ascites is defined as a buildup of more than 25 mL of fluid, located in the peritoneal cavity.
-It can arise in various mechanisms, with different underlying causes.
+Ascites is defined as a buildup of more than 25 mL of fluid located in the peritoneal cavity.
+It can arise in various mechanisms with different underlying causes.
 Characteristics of the ascitic fluid can be used to link the diagnosis of ascites with its true etiology.

 Two main parameters are key in the assessment of the peritoneal fluid: serum-ascites albumin gradient (SAAG) and ascitic fluid total protein (AFTP).
-The former - the main focus of this article - is
+The former — the main focus of this article — is considered more useful in the identification of portal hypertension; whereas the latter remains important in the differential diagnosis of ascites.

-The AFTP measurement is used to classify the ascitic fluid as transudate (arises as serum filtrate, due to elevated hydrostatic pressure or lowered oncotic pressure of the blood) or exudate (leaks from the serum through the inflamed blood vessel walls).
-However, this distinction is less conclusive in diagnosis of portal hypertension.
+The AFTP measurement is used to classify the ascitic fluid as transudate (arises as serum filtrate due to elevated hydrostatic pressure or lowered oncotic pressure of the blood) or exudate (leaks from the serum through the inflamed blood vessel walls).
+However, this distinction is less conclusive in the diagnosis of portal hypertension.

 Transudate ascites can concentrate blood by removing water from the serum.
-Using our free water deficit calculator you can calculate how much water is needed to counteract this process.
+Using our free water deficit calculator, you can calculate how much water is needed to counteract this process.

 How to calculate and interpret SAAG values